mhuang001/fdi-dev/doc/sphinx/usage/pns.rst

 1. Server Unit Test
 ===================

-Run on the server host. without needing starting the server:
+Run this on the server host to verify that internal essential functions of the server work with current configuration.
+This runs without needing starting the server:

 .. code-block:: shell